jevargasv/rspec-testing-in-rails/README.md

     assert_not_nil @user.errors[:name], 'no validation error for name present' end

-#We put refute here, because if the person puts a blank name, our app should return an error.
+# We put 'refute' here, because if the person puts a blank name, our app should return an error.
 The optional comment will help explain to us what went wrong.

   test 'invalid without email' do
     @user.email = nil